Kakoen/7dtd-v2-modlets/Mods/HUDPlus/AGF-ReadMe.txt

 	-5 crafting slots positioned evenly.
 	-Removed Pop up of wandering into new location.
-	-Read schematics / magazines / books have read book icon of slight transparency and green -A purple book icon that opens up Details on one page!
+	-Read schematics / magazines / books have read book icon of slight transparency and green -A purple book icon that opens up Details on one page (With Zooming Option)!
 		-Magazine unlocks
 		-Books
 		-Unlocks from Schematics/Books